Alexander Pedals Wavelength

 HOLD THE SELECT BUTTON TO SAVE CONFIGURATION

 The Wavelength requires a 9V DC power supply with a 2.1mm pin, center negative, 80mA.
-The Wavelength is not designed to be powered on supplies higher than 9V and does not use a battery.
+It is not designed to be powered on supplies higher than 9V and does not use a battery.
 The Wavelength should work fine on a multi-pedal “daisy chain” connector, but if you encounter excessive noise or hum try a separate power supply.